Skip to main content

 Gills or Pores:

 Beneath the cap, you’ll find gills or pores that play an important role in the reproduction process of mushrooms.
-Gills are sharp blade-like structures which grow outwards from the stem.
+Gills are sharp, blade-like structures that grow outwards from the stem.
 Pores are tiny openings which are arranged in a pattern under the cap.
 To identify mushrooms knowing the pattern and the attachment of these gills and pores is an important part.

 The Stem: